 There are 2 video assignments during the course.
 Submitting an assignment in an alternative format will let you practice a different way of showcasing your knowledge of the material in the course.
-It will also let you practice giving oral presentations in a friendly forum.
-These are due on various days during the term; check Calendar for details.
+It will also let you practice giving brief oral presentations in a friendly forum.
+All course participants (students and me) will see these posts.